 We cannot give mortgage advice or recommend lenders or mortgage products.
-Applicants are encouraged to use their own independent financial advisers or we will signpost them to Metro Finance.
+Applicants are encouraged to use their own independent financial advisors or we will signpost them to a chosen panel firm if they do not have their own IFA.

 To avoid the risk of repossession we will not approve sales to applicants who have obtained sub-prime mortgages.